 Mr. Lissack contends that Smith Barney – along with other securities firms – often charged artificially high and potentially illegal prices for securities that they sold to local governments in complex bond deals.
 The extra markups were a big profit generator for many firms’ municipal bond departments in the early 1990s, he says.
 But, he adds, those profits resulted in losses to the Treasury of hundreds of millions of dollars.

 . . .
-“I’m doing a Samson – blowing out of the industry and pulling down the walls as I leave,” he said, mocking his baldness and imagining the turmoil his actions could cause.
-He readily admits that he feels wronged by Smith Barney, which reduced his bonus last year to $60,000 form $465,000 in 1993 and cut back on his duties “so that there would be no way I could perform and maintain my earnings.”
+"I’m doing a Samson – blowing out of the industry and pulling down the walls as I leave," he said, mocking his baldness and imagining the turmoil his actions could cause.
+He readily admits that he feels wronged by Smith Barney, which reduced his bonus last year to $60,000 from $465,000 in 1993 and cut back on his duties "so that there would be no way I could perform and maintain my earnings."